americocunhajr/STONEHENGE/README.md

 <img src="logo/ELEVEN.png" width="40%">

-**STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems** is suite of easy to run codes for nonlinear dynamic analysis of energy harvester systems.
+**STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems** is an ensemble of easy to run codes for nonlinear dynamic analysis of energy harvester systems.

 ## Software History